AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 ### With Docker

 To install and start the Sandbox paste the line below in a macOS Terminal or Linux shell prompt.
-You will need to have Docker installed on your machine.
+You will need to have Docker installed and running on your machine.

 ```bash
 /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"